dominiquedevriese/ogp-notes/modular_effects.md

 # Effects

 A common characteristic of the code examples we have seen so far is that they do not interact with the outside world.
-The code presented performs computations and modifies the internal state of data abstractions, but it does not, for example, directly interact with the network, hard drive or display of the computer on which it is running.
+The code presented performs computations and modifies the internal state of data abstractions, but it does not, for example, directly produce output, interact with the network, hard drive or display of the computer on which it is running.
-The absence of such external effects differentiates our examples so far from the code of many software applications, where interactions with the outside world are an important part (if not the whole point) of the software's intended behavior.
+The absence of such external effects differentiates our examples so far from the code of many software applications, where interactions with the outside world are an important part, if not the whole point, of the software's intended behavior.
 For example, an interactive 3D computer games is designed to continuously receive user input, compute the updated state of the game and render it on the user's display.
 Similarly, a network server is designed to continuously respond to incoming network requests according to its configuration.
 In doing so, it may read data from the hard drive or send outgoing network requests to a database or other server, and wait for and use the responses to these requests.

-Generally, when a program interacts with components outside its own private memory, we will refer to this as "external effects".
+Generally, when a program interacts with components outside its own private memory, we refer to this as "external effects".
-This type of effects should not be confused with "internal effects": interactions with the program's own mutable state (such as mutable static or instance fields of classes or objects) or the use of exceptions or other control flow primitives (e.g. continuations) which are not observable outside the program at hand.
+This type of effects should not be confused with "internal effects": interactions with the program's own mutable state (such as mutable fields of objects) or the use of exceptions or other control flow primitives (e.g. continuations) which are not observable outside the program.
 Both internal and external effects of a program, component or method are sometimes called "side effects" or (preferably) "effects".
 The term "side effects" suggests the perspective that executing a piece of software produces certain direct results in the form of computation results, while interactions with the outside world are indirect or side results.
-This is often incorrect since effects are very often the main or only reason for executing certain code and can hardly be considered a side result.
+This is usually incorrect since effects are very often the main or only reason for executing certain code and can hardly be considered a side result.
 For this reason, we prefer to use the term "effects".

-Exactly what constitutes an internal or external effect is not always 100% clear-cut.
+The boundary between internal and external effects is not 100% clear-cut.
-For example, in some contexts, the allocation of internal memory might be regarded as an external effect, because it can be externally observable to outside code, or because we might care about limiting the amount of memory used by a program, while in other contexts, it might be considered as purely internal computation.
+For example, in some contexts, the allocation of internal memory might be considered as a purely internal effect, but in other contexts, it may be regarded as an external effect, because it can be observable to outside code (since memory usage by one program affects the memory available to other programs), or because we may be trying to limit the memory used by a program.

 ## How external effects are (not) different from internal effects

-Before we look at concrete examples, it is useful to take a step back and think about how external effects are related to internal effects: in which aspects they are similar and in which aspects they are different: we will explain here that (1) contrary to internal effects, external effects affect the correctness of software directly rather than indirectly, but (2) similar to internal effects, it is useful to keep external effects abstract in other components.
+Before we look at concrete examples, we want to take a step back and mention two points about how external effects are different from internal effects and how they are similar.
+We will explain that (1) contrary to internal effects, external effects affect the correctness of software directly rather than indirectly, but (2) similar to internal effects, it is useful to keep external effects abstract in other components.

 ### External effects are of direct importance
 Some of the techniques that we have already seen in previous chapters enforce some kind of restriction on internal effects.
 Particularly, representation invariants enforce that internal state of an object is never modified in such a way that it breaks the representation invariant.
-When we use a representation invariant to constrain the internal effects of methods, this is not of direct importance in the sense that human users of the software or other systems it communicates with will ever directly observe this internal state.
+When we use a representation invariant to constrain the internal effects of methods, this is not of direct importance in the sense that human users of the software or other systems it communicates with will never directly observe this internal state.
-Instead, we only do it to make it easier to satisfy contracts, i.e. validate postconditions, preserve class invariants etc.
+Instead, we only use representation invariants to make it easier to satisfy contracts, i.e. validate postconditions, preserve class invariants etc.
-In this sense, representation invariants are only indirectly important: breaking a representation invariant will only indirectly affect the correct behavior of the software as a whole.
+In this sense, representation invariants are only indirectly important: breaking a representation invariant will only indirectly affect the correctness of the software as a whole.
 Ultimately, internal effects are only ever a means to an end, an implementation detail that is unobservable to outside systems and humans and only used internally to implement methods.

 As mentioned above, the situation is different for external effects: these are often the ultimate purpose of an application and directly observable to outside systems or humans.
-As such, correctness of external effects is not just important indirectly but their correctness directly affects the correct behavior of software applications.
+In othere words, external effects are not just important indirectly but their correctness directly affects the correctness of software applications.
 For example, if we are implementing a network server application, then ensuring the application's correctness means ensuring various properties of the external effects of the application:
-* The server should regularly listen on network sockets for incoming requests.
+* The server should continuously listen on network sockets for incoming requests.
-* When a packet comes in, the server should respond by outputting a corresponding response.
+* When a packet comes in, the server should produce a corresponding response.
-* Outgoing responses should always be formatted according to the protocol implemented.
+* Outgoing responses should be formatted according to the protocol implemented.
-* Outgoing responses should always contain the information that corresponds to the incoming request according to their configuration.
+* Outgoing responses should contain the information that corresponds to the incoming request according to their configuration.
-* Outgoing responses should never leak confidential information unless the request has been succesfully authenticated and authorized.
+* Outgoing responses should not contain confidential information unless the request has been succesfully authenticated and authorized.
 * ...

 ### Abstract effects